INTRODUCTION

 2) If we shall receive such a child, we receiveth Jesus also.

-2. Jesus’s admonition to Peter: “And the Lord said, Simon, Simon, behold, Satan hath desired to have you, that he may sift you as wheat: But I have prayed for thee, that thy faith fails not: and when thou art converted, strengthen thy brethren,” Luke 22:31-32.
+2. Jesus’s warning to Peter: “And the Lord said, Simon, Simon, behold, Satan hath desired to have you, that he may sift you as wheat: But I have prayed for thee, that thy faith fails not: and when thou art converted, strengthen thy brethren,” Luke 22:31-32.

-3. Peter’s response to the believers’ request on Pentecost: “Men and brethren, what shall we do?”
+3. Peter’s response to the believers’ request in Pentecost: “Men and brethren, what shall we do?”
 His answer was for them to: “repent and be baptized...for the remission of sins,” Acts 2:38.
 His instruction to these believers was to: “Repent you, therefore, and be converted, that your sins might be blotted out,” Acts 3:19.
 Like elsewhere in the Book of Acts, this appeal was a call to “faith and obedience unto God.”
 Observe--

 b.
 Further, repent (ye) you and be converted.
 Peter directs these believers to what they must do to obtain the forgiveness of their sins.
 They were to repent and be converted.
 We have considered these two words earlier in the lesson.

-2) And the word converted means: to turn unto, or to cause a return, to bring back: to the love and obedience of God.
+2) And the word converted means to turn unto, or to cause a return, to bring back: to the love and obedience of God.

-1) The word “blotted out” means to i.e., obliterate (erase tears, to pardon sin):—blot out, wipe away.
+1) The word “blotted out” means to i.e., obliterate (erase tears, to pardon sin): —blot out, wipe away.
 We could also add: “to remit or wash away one's sins."

 4) Now these repentant believers are being told to: “Repent and be converted, that their sins might be blotted out,” Acts 3:19.
 The idea in all these scriptures is that "repentance and remission of sins" are being preached in the name of Jesus Christ.
 We will notice a direct connection to this promise in the last point of the lesson.